IBM-Cloud/clouddatabases-helloworld-examples/postgresql/README.md

-# clouddatabases-postgresql-helloworld-nodejs overview
+# clouddatabases-postgresql-helloworld-python overview

-clouddatabases-postgresql-helloworld-nodejs is a sample IBM Cloud application which shows you how to connect to an IBM Cloud Databases for PostgreSQL service to a IBM Cloud Foundry application written in Node.js.
+clouddatabases-postgresql-helloworld-python is a sample IBM Cloud application which shows you how to connect to an IBM Cloud Databases for PostgreSQL service to a IBM Cloud Foundry application written in Python 3.6.4.

 ## Running the app on IBM Cloud